 Normally courses are added, changed, or dropped by the student through CONNECT.

 Within 24 hours of making a change students should confirm their registration on MY CLASS SCHEDULE.
 If it does not reflect the addition, change, or deletion, or if students have problems viewing their schedule through CONNECT, they should contact the Registrar's Office.

 Some academic departments require pre-registration of returning students for courses in their departments.
 For further information, please consult department heads.

 All full and part-time students must register each year according to procedures and time frames supplied by the Registrar's Office.
 Failure to do so results in a financial penalty and possible denial of registration in certain courses.

-In September and in January no students may register after the second Friday of each term unless approved by an Academic Dean on presentation of a medical certificate or on compassionate grounds.
+In September and in January students must be registered and in attendance by the second Friday of each term.
+Exceptions must be approved by the Registrar (or direct delegate) on presentation of a medical certificate or on compassionate grounds.

-In May students must be registered and in attendance (for in-class courses) by the first Friday of the term unless approved by an Academic Dean on presentation of a medical certificate or on compassionate grounds.
+In May students must be registered and in attendance (for in-class courses) by the first Friday of the term.
+Exceptions must be approved by the Registrar (or direct delegate) on presentation of a medical certificate or on compassionate grounds.